jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/README.md

 **A comprehensive business simulation platform for AI demonstrations and real-world scenario training.**

 This project simulates **Fabrikam**, a fictional modular home builder, with realistic business operations that translate directly to customer scenarios.
-You'll build and deploy a complete business platform with AI integration in under 45 minutes.
+You'll build and deploy a complete business platform with AI integration in under 45 minutes

 ### 🎯 **Business Value Demonstration**